Installation and configuration

 DJANGO_SECRET_KEY=CHANGEMEchangemeCHANGEMEchangemeCHANGEMEchangemeCH

+See “Configuration” below for a detailed description of the main options.
 When done, start the Docker containers:

-$ docker-compose up
+$ docker compose --profile=deploy up

 Configuration